h3xduck/Umbra/README.md

 **IMPORTANT:** If you are going to test this rootkit in your own machine, I *strongly recommend* to use a VM.

 **About the Umbra Modules:** The *ransom* module uses a trivial encryption mechanism but it can and will certainly encrypt any folder in your machine.
-Although files can be decrypted, I *definitely do not recommend* running this towards your root folder or similar unless on a controlled environment.
+Although files can be easily decrypted, I *definitely do not recommend* running this towards your root folder or similar unless on a controlled environment.

 ## Table of Contents
 1. [Build and Install](#build-and-install)